fregante/chrome-webstore-upload/How to generate Google API keys.md

 }
 ```

 9001.
 Done.
-Now you should have ✅ `clientId`, ✅ `clientSecret` and ✅ `refreshToken`.
+Now you should have ✅ `clientId` and ✅ `refreshToken`.
 You can use these for all your extensions, but don't share them!